Metabolic

 Clinical

 Le Roux CW, Steen O, Lucas KJ, et al. (2024).
-Lancet Diabetes Endocrinol — Phase 2 randomized trial examining a dual GLP-1/glucagon receptor agonist peptide in adults with overweight or obesity
+Lancet Diabetes Endocrinol — Phase 2 randomized clinical study examining a dual GLP-1/glucagon receptor agonist peptide; cited for study-design context

 Sanyal AJ, Bedossa P, Fraessdorf M, et al. (2024).
 N Engl J Med — Phase 2 randomized trial of Survo in metabolic-associated steatohepatitis with fibrosis